Does Medicare Cover Pneumonia Shots?

 What are the differences between pneumonia vaccines?

 Different pneumonia vaccines protect against different types of bacteria.
-According to the Centers for Disease Control and Prevention (CDC), there are four kinds of pneumonia vaccines that can be grouped into two categories.
+According to the Centers for Disease Control and Prevention (CDC), there are four kinds of pneumonia vaccines that fall into two categories.

 Types of pneumonia vaccines